eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience with data pipelines (Kafka, AWS Kinesis, AWS Data Pipeline)
 	- Experience building web applications, widgets, or interactive experiences.
 + skill set:
+	- Cortex is a team of software engineers and machine learning scientist to developing state-of-the-art machine learning capabilities to refine and transform our products.
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.